-180 3.2 Infrared-based early detection criteria
+3.2 Infrared-based early detection criteria

 In the previous section, we determined the dates of 24 polynya events (giving 30 actual polynyas) from sea ice data dating back to 1978.
-We now investigate, in the timeseries of infrared brightness temperature from APP, whether all these events share something in common, especially in the 15 days leading up to the event.
-We present the 30 days prior to the events in section 4 but we found that for the current purpose, 15 days are enough.
-As explained in the Methods section, this "something in common" needs to be easily detectable by a crude automatised system, hence we computed basic single-image properties
+We now investigate, in the time series of infrared brightness temperature from APP, whether all these events share something in common, especially in the 15 d leading up to the event.
+We present the 30 d prior to the events in Sect.
+4 but we found that for the current purpose, 15 days are enough.
+As explained in the Methods section, this "something in common" needs to be easily detectable by a crude automatised system; hence, we computed basic single-image properties over the entire polynya-prone region: the geographical median, minimum, maximum, and standard deviation.
+We analyse the range of their values in the 15 d leading to the event and compare them to years with no polynyas (Fig. 4).